INTERVAL ARITHMETIC

 generic

-Number is range <>;
+type Number is range <>;

 package Intervals.Integers is